viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 for a copper-telluride layer on Cu(111) based on the paper by :cite:t:`kisslingerSubmonolayerCopperTelluride2021`.
 The experimental data and the outline for the analysis steps described below were provided by the authors of the publication.
-This system deals with a :math:`(5\times \sqrt{3})_{\text{rect}}` superstructure and has 10 atoms per bulk layer.
-It serves as an example for how a more challenging system can be treated with ViPErLEED.
-In fact, the analysis presented in the original publication was performed using an early development version of ViPErLEED :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.
+This system deals with a |5rt3| superstructure and has 10 atoms per bulk layer.
+It serves as an example for how a rather challenging system can be treated with ViPErLEED.
+The analysis presented in the original publication was performed using an early development version of ViPErLEED :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.

 .. _Cu(111)-Te_LEED_pattern:
 .. figure:: /_static/example_systems/Cu(111)-Te/figures/Cu(111)-Te_LEED_pattern.png
    :width: 40%
    :align: center

-   Snapshot of the experimental LEED pattern of :math:`(5\times \sqrt{3})_{\text{rect}}` at an incident electron energy of 60 eV.
+   Experimental LEED pattern of |CuTe| at an incident electron energy of 60 eV.
 Diffraction spots are labelled by the ViPErLEED spot tracker :cite:p:`viperleedSpot`.

 .. only:: html